anonymous26547/ocm-ontology/use-case/scenarios.md

 ### Running Example

-The running example, depicted in Figure `use-case`, illustrates the process of inpatient care at **CityCare Hospital**, where Alice is admitted for treatment.
+The running example, depicted in the below figure, illustrates the process of inpatient care at **CityCare Hospital**, where Alice is admitted for treatment.
 Upon admission, her doctor, **Dr. Smith**, performs various laboratory tests.

 By the end of her stay, a diagnosis is concluded, and all diagnostic notes and laboratory results are stored in the hospital KG.
 During Alice's hospitalization, the following scenarios are envisaged: